 How did I know that my daughter was ready to read Chinese?

 In our situation, my daughter learned to read Chinese at the perfect time.
 She was developmentally ready, toddlers generally think their parents are cool, and I have been able to “control” her home learning environment!
 Since she does not attend school full-time yet, our conversation, reading, and music time at home is almost always in Chinese.
-We have the luxury of deferring English reading until after the minority language(s) have a strong foundation.
+We have the luxury of deferring English until the minority languages have a strong foundation.

-Before reading this post, I encourage you to delve into the following articles
+Before reading this post, I encourage you to delve into the following articles:

 - Tips on creating a Chinese learning environment at home